TosbackCgusBridge-Bot/CGUs-versions/Blair/Privacy Policy.md

 To serve you better, we may combine information you give us by shopping our catalogs with the information we collect through this Site.
 We may also supplement the information we collect through this Site with information that is publicly available such as information based on your address, zip code or information you submit in a public forum (e.g. a blog, chat room, or social network).
 We may also supplement the information we collect through this Site within information we receive from or cross-reference with our Marketing Partners.

 **Information Sent to Us by Your Web Browser**
 We collect information that is sent to us automatically by your Web browser.
 This information typically includes the IP address of your Internet service provider, your IP-based geographic location, the name and version of your operating system, the name and version of your browser, the date and time of your visit, the pages you visit and the web address you came from.
 Please check your browser if you want to learn what information your browser sends or how to change your settings.
 This information sent to us by your Web browser does not identify you personally.
 If, however, you have created a user identity on one of your visits to this Site (for example, by making a purchase), we may link the information provided by your browser to information that identifies you personally and use it for the purposes described below.
 In addition, we may review our server logs for security purposes, such as detecting intrusions into our network.
 If we suspect criminal activity, we may share portions of our server logs, which contain visitors' IP addresses, with the appropriate investigative and/or law enforcement authorities who may use that information to trace and identify individuals.

 **Information Collected Using Cookies and Similar Technologies
-**We use “cookies” and similar technologies, such as Web beacons (also referred to as “GIF files,” “pixels,” or “action tags”), to collect information and support certain features of this Site.
+**We use "cookies" and similar technologies, such as Web beacons (also referred to as "GIF files," "pixels," or "action tags"), to collect information and support certain features of this Site.
 For example, we may use these technologies to

-*   collect information that may include which pages you visit, which web address you came from, which links you use, and how long you stay on each page the type of browser/device/hardware you are using, purchase and checkout process, search terms you use and IP-based geographic location;
+*   • collect information that may include which pages you visit, which web address you came from, which links you use, and how long you stay on each page the type of browser/device/hardware you are using, purchase and checkout process, search terms you use and IP-based geographic location;

-*   support the features and functionality of this Site - for example, to track the items you add to your shopping cart or to track your order;
+*   • support the features and functionality of this Site - for example, to track the items you add to your shopping cart or to track your order;

-*   customize your Site experience and our advertising and marketing to you including Blair advertising and marketing presented on another website or mobile application;
+*   • customize your Site experience and our advertising and marketing to you including Blair advertising and marketing presented on another website or mobile application;

-*   save you the trouble of reentering information already in our database or to prompt the settings you established on previous visits to this Site;
+*   • save you the trouble of reentering information already in our database or to prompt the settings you established on previous visits to this Site;

-*   personalize your shopping experience;
+*   • personalize your shopping experience;

-*   manage and determine the effectiveness of our advertising and marketing efforts including how you respond to our advertising and marketing efforts;
+*   • manage and determine the effectiveness of our advertising and marketing efforts including how you respond to our advertising and marketing efforts;

-*   provide site security and or fraud prevention purposes.
+*   • provide site security and or fraud prevention purposes.

 Generally, the information we collect using these Web technologies does not identify you personally.
 If, however, you have created a user identity we may link the information we collect using Web technologies to other information that identifies you personally.